KristianZE/bolaImplementationInOmnet/README.md

 # README
 A BOLA-U implementation for the OMNeT++ simulation platform.
 Used for a master thesis at the Norwegian University of Science and Technology (NTNU).

-Most logic are in the TCPVideoStreamCliAppV2 files under src -> apps -> TCPVideoStreamCliAppV2
+Most of the logic are in the TCPVideoStreamCliAppV2 files under src -> apps -> TCPVideoStreamCliAppV2